 Encode your content with the same technology as Netflix and YouTube in a way that it plays everywhere with low startup delay and no buffering.
 The Bitmovin cloud encoding server is not only the fastest in the industry, but it has a full set of capabilities including DRM, Multi-language, ads, subtitles 360° and much more.
 Sign up for a free trial and test it today.

-This blog post was originally posted in April 2015, and was checked and updated with more streams and on the 10th November 2016.
+This blog post was originally posted in April 2015, and was checked and updated on the August 2022.

 Thanks and best,